How Stripe Transfers Work

 The amount of time between the initial transaction and funds reaching your bank account is usually between 4-6 business days.

 The 'Transfer Date' listed on the Accounting & Transfers report is when the credit card charges will clear and Bbot transfers funds to your Stripe account.
 This is typically 2-3 business days from the initial transaction, depending on the card.
 Most U.S. cards take 2 business days and most European cards take 3 business days.
-Our accounting software automatically pushes available funds to your Stripe account as soon as they are available, so because charges from different cards on the same day of business may clear on different days, restaurants will sometimes see two separate transfers for that single day of business
+Our accounting software automatically pushes available funds to your Stripe account as soon as they are available, so because charges from different types of cards on the same day of business may clear on different days, you may see two separate transfers for that single day of business in your Accounting & Transfers Report.

 After the funds clear, Stripe automatically triggers a payout via ACH transfer from your Stripe account to your connected external bank account.
-The ACH payouts only happen on weekdays and they include all available funds.
+The ACH payouts only happen Monday thru Friday and they include all available funds.
 So, even without a single day's revenue being split, some ACH payouts will always include multiple days of sales (e.g. Saturday and Sunday's revenue typically gets transferred on the same weekday).

 Technical Details: Tracking the flow of funds